 When stroke patients are brought to Southeast Health, they are treated by the region’s most experienced team of physicians and nurses.

-Southeast Health earned advanced certification for primary stroke centers from DNV and the Gold Plus Get With The Guidelines from the American Heart Association/American Stroke Association, as well as the Target Stroke Honor Roll Elite Award.
+Southeast Health earned advanced certification as a Comprehensive Stroke Center from DNV GL and the Gold Plus Get With The Guidelines from the American Heart Association/American Stroke Association, as well as the Target Stroke Honor Roll Elite Award.

 So what does this mean to you, our patient?